 The yogic human relationships we have, whether it be to those who were physically close to Sri Aurobindo and the Mother, or to each other, can, of course, be a substitution for our connection with the Divine.
 That is the nub of the recurring debate over the content of the All-USA-Meeting: should it be sadhana or socializing?
 Discourses or discussion or discovery?
+Perhaps that is one of the reasons why A.U.M. continues-so that we can find a way to communicate everything we need to say to each other using more and more silence.

-Perhaps that is one of the reasons why their continuing presence and inspiration they provide signposts and caravanserais on our stumbling journey towards the Unknown.
-They are like Nirod's letters, " . . . a golden chain by which I am bound and drawn willynilly towards the destiny the Guru has foreseen."
+In this issue, we honor some of our elders (including Seyril Schochen).
+In their continuing presence and inspiration they provide signposts and caravanserais on our stumbling journey towards the Unknown.
+They are like Nirod's letters, "... a golden chain by which I am bound and drawn willynilly towards the destiny the Guru has foreseen."